JADE1: Structure

-The full length JADE1 polypeptide bears one canonical and one extended PHD zinc finger domains.
-Other domains include the N-terminal candidate PEST domain, Enhancer of polycomb-like domain and the C-terminal nuclear localization (NLS) signal (prosite.expasy.org).
-JADE1 protein is a target for post translational modifications, including phosphorylation (Fig 1).
-Six amino acid residues were identified to be phosphorylated in cell cycle-dependent manner via Aurora A kinase pathway.
+The full length JADE1 polypeptide bears one canonical and one extended PHD zinc finger domain.
+Other domains include the N-terminal candidate PEST domain, enhancer of polycomb-like domain and the C-terminal nuclear localization (NLS) signal (prosite.expasy.org).
+JADE1 protein is a target for post translational modifications, including phosphorylation (Fig 1 Six amino acid residues were identified to be phosphorylated in cell cycle-dependent manner via Aurora A kinase pathway.
 JADE1 is a target of phosphorylation by Casein kinase 2 (CK2).
 In addition, multiple phosphorylation sites are found by high throughput screening approaches and in silico analysis.
-Summary schematic for JADE1L and JADE1S proteins phosphorylation sites with references are found in.
+Summary schematic for JADE1L and JADE1S protein phosphorylation sites with references is found in.

-Proteins bearing in tandem canonical and extended PHD fingers form a small subfamily within the large PHD protein family (www.genenames.org).
-Other proteins bearing tandem of PHD fingers and related to JADE1 include proteins that are components of chromatin binding and modifying complexes BRPF1, BRPF3, BRD1.
+Proteins bearing tandem canonical and extended PHD fingers form a small subfamily within the large PHD protein family (www.genenames.org).
+Other proteins bearing tandem of PHD fingers and related to JADE1 include proteins that are components of chromatin binding and modifying complexes BRPF1, BRPF3 and BRD1.
 The crystal structure of JADE1 PHD domains has not been solved.
 Canonical PHD finger motif has signature C4HC3, represents relatively small, stable structure, and is distinct from the C3HC4 type RING finger.
-PHD domains are able to recognize and bind specific methylated lysine of histone H3, which defined these domains as epigenetic histone code readers.
+PHD domains are able to recognize and bind specific methylated lysine of histone H3, which defines these domains as epigenetic histone code readers.
 Reviews describing structure and properties of PHD fingers in depth are available.